 She also served as a Peace Corps Volunteer in Paraguay, South America as an Urban Youth Development Volunteer.
 In these roles her primary focus was to support, advocate, mentor, and provide opportunities for access to underrepresented student populations.
 Her passions includes helping students of color, women of color, and first-gen students navigate, challenge, and excel in predominately white spaces and systems.
 When Bea is not at work you can catch her spending time with her family & friends usually over a meal, baking cookies that she brings in for the students to taste test, listening to a podcast which usually leads to laughing or crying on a train, relieving stress at the gym on a treadmill, or watching the latest documentary on Netflix.

-Before coming to Suffolk, Cam was a senior staff development specialist in residential life at UMass Amherst, where he oversaw departmental diversity and inclusion training initiatives, facilitated and promoted cross-cultural dialogues, and supported the department’s organizational development from a social justice framework.
+Before coming to Suffolk, they worked at UMass Amherst, where they oversaw diversity and inclusion training initiatives, facilitated, and promoted cross-cultural dialogues, and supported the university’s organizational development from a social justice framework.

 Cameron is passionate about fostering atmospheres that embrace challenges and encourage accountability without shame and empowering people and organizations to keep conversations on diversity and inclusion at the forefront.
 When Cam isn’t at work you can find them spending time with their chosen family, posting silly pictures of their dog Roscoe, and spending time outdoors hiking or camping.